tylfin/grunt-aws/README.md

 ### Features

-* Invalidate a list of files, up to the maximum allowed by CloudFront, like `/index.html` and `/pages/whatever.html`
+* Invalidate a list of files, up to the maximum allowed by CloudFront
-* Update CustomErrorResponses
-* Update OriginPath on the first origin in the distribution, other origins will stay the same
-* Update DefaultRootObject

 ### Usage

-A sample configuration is below.
-Each property must follow the requirements from the [CloudFront updateDistribution Docs](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CloudFront.html#updateDistribution-property).
+To invalidate the files `/index.html` and `/pages/whatever.html`

 ```js
   grunt.initConfig({